yuchild/Public_Education_In_3_Dashboards/README.md

 What is happening to California and Texas?
 Both states have high enrollments Revenues, and Expenditures.
 But Texas has a better outcome in terms of NAEP Scores compare to California.
 What is happening here?
 To help make a compairson, look at New York as a compairson.
 ![California, Texas, and New York Compairson:](https://github.com/yuchild/Public_Education_In_3_Dashboards/blob/master/Pics/rev_NAEP_exp_enroll.png)

+New York has lower a lower student enrollment number but not by much.
+What is similar about New York and Texas is state wide testing.
+To graduate high school Texas uses the TAKS and New York uses the Regents.
+California does not have a test requirement to graduate.
+For information about these tests see table below: